 This site aims to provide facts about male circumcision based on medical and scientific evidence and in line with the American mainstream view, where circumcision of newborn boys has long been a part of traditional American culture.

-It is highly significant that the American Academy of Pediatrics (AAP) and the Centers of Disease Control (CDC) both have recently re-endorsed the health benefits of circumcision (for more information, see below).
+It is highly significant that the American Academy of Pediatrics (AAP) and the Centers of Disease Control (CDC) both have re-endorsed the health benefits of circumcision (for more information, see below).

 Many generations of American boys and men have experienced the many benefits of circumcision, and there are many reasons why this procedure remains popular in the US.
 So please have a look at the information provided on the site, as well as the links to other sites, and please contact us if you have any questions.

 Please note that on this site, "circumcision" will refer exclusively to male circumcision, the subject of female genital cutting, which has no medical advantages, is not discussed here.